BSDExabio/OpenMDlr-amber/README.md

 I used make_rst.py to make restraints.
 The file uses BioPython and should be easy to modify and use if you are making restraints from an original pdb file.
 Feel free to create your restraints list in other ways.

-4. Force Constant for the distance restraints as a float (in kcal/mol·Angstroms)
-5. Torsion Restraints list in 5 col file:
+**Torsion Restraints Format:**

-Similar to Above, the columns are:
+Similar to Above, but there are 5 columns:

 residue_number (int), residue_name, angle_name, lower_bound (float), upper_bound (float)